About Manhattan University

 Veterans

 The Yellow Ribbon GI Education Enhancement Program (Yellow Ribbon Program) allows degree-granting institutions of higher learning in the United States to voluntarily enter into an agreement with the VA to fund tuition expenses that exceed the highest public in-state undergraduate tuition rate.
 This tuition-benefit program includes both undergraduate and graduate study and either full- or part-time enrollment.
-Because of Manhattan College’s reasonable tuition rates, this program allows eligible veterans to participate at little or no cost.
-This significant commitment upholds a long history of Manhattan College support for our veterans
+Because of Manhattan University’s reasonable tuition rates, this program allows eligible veterans to participate at little or no cost.
+This significant commitment upholds a long history of Manhattan University support for our veterans and their academic and career endeavors.

-Yellow Ribbon Benefit at Manhattan College
+Yellow Ribbon Benefit at Manhattan University

-• Up to $26,381.37 per year, per student at the College, not to exceed the cost of tuition.
+- Up to $28,937.09 per year, per student at the University, not to exceed the cost of tuition.

-• The Department of Veterans Affairs will match at the same amount up to 50% of the difference between the student’s tuition benefit and the total cost of tuition and fees.
+- The Department of Veterans Affairs will match at the same amount up to 50% of the difference between the student’s tuition benefit and the total cost of tuition and fees.

-• Participation in the Yellow Ribbon Program precludes the student from being eligible for any other institutional awards.
+- Participation in the Yellow Ribbon Program precludes the student from being eligible for any other institutional awards.

-• Yellow Ribbon Program award amounts are based on per-credit-hour tuition and allowable fees.
+- Yellow Ribbon Program award amounts are based on per-credit-hour tuition and allowable fees.

-• Once eligible, a student remains so throughout their education as long as they remain in good academic standing and have remaining entitlement with the VA.
+- Once eligible, a student remains so throughout their education as long as they remain in good academic standing and have remaining entitlement with the VA.

 Yellow Ribbon Program Eligibility Requirements

-Only individuals entitled to the maximum benefit rate (based on service requirements) may receive Yellow Ribbon Program benefits from Manhattan College and the VA.
+Only individuals entitled to the maximum benefit rate (based on service requirements) may receive Yellow Ribbon Program benefits from Manhattan University and the VA.
 We strongly encourage you to review the eligibility criteria directly from the VA website.

 The general eligibility requirements for the Yellow Ribbon Program include:

-• Student served an aggregate period of active duty after Sept.
+- Student served an aggregate period of active duty after Sept.
 10, 2001 of at least 36 months.

-• Student was honorably discharged from active duty for a service-connected disability and they served 30 continuous days after September 10, 2001.
+- Student was honorably discharged from active duty for a service-connected disability and they served 30 continuous days after September 10, 2001.

-• Student is a dependent eligible for Transfer of Entitlement under the Post-9/11 GI Bill based on a veteran’s service under the eligibility criteria listed above.
+- Student is a dependent eligible for Transfer of Entitlement under the Post-9/11 GI Bill based on a veteran’s service under the eligibility criteria listed above.

-• In addition to all other institutional policies and regulations, students who receive education benefits from the VA must comply with the policies of the VA and the State Approving Agency for the training and education of students receiving VA education benefits.
+- In addition to all other institutional policies and regulations, students who receive education benefits from the VA must comply with the policies of the VA and the State Approving Agency for the training and education of students receiving VA education benefits.
 These policies include the following requirements:

-• You cannot be certified for receipt of your VA education benefits until you have selected the program of study you intend to pursue, met all admissions requirements and all credentials required by the office of admissions are received and evaluated.
+- You cannot be certified for receipt of your VA education benefits until you have selected the program of study you intend to pursue, met all admissions requirements and all credentials required by the office of admissions are received and evaluated.
 You must be admitted as a fully matriculated student.

-• Only the elective hours required for degree completion, as stated in the catalog for your curriculum, may be certified for benefits.
+- Only the elective hours required for degree completion, as stated in the catalog for your curriculum, may be certified for benefits.
 You may not receive benefits for excessive electives or courses already taken and passed.
 You must achieve satisfactory academic progress toward completion of your degree as stated in the catalog.
 Unsatisfactory progress, conduct or attendance may result in termination of your educational benefits.

-• Veterans who qualify for both federal financial aid and GI Bill assistance may receive support from either or both sources.
+- Veterans who qualify for both federal financial aid and GI Bill assistance may receive support from either or both sources.
 However, if both sources are utilized, maximum assistance cannot exceed the total cost of attendance.

 Veteran benefits information is available in the Office of Financial Aid Administration.
 Each semester recipients of Veterans Administration funds are required to file an Enrollment Certification in this office, and to report promptly when adding or dropping any courses, as well as being responsible for any overpayments made by the V.A.